Shedding Pack Weight: Nylon Vs Silicone Rain Covers

 Can You Use Canon Lenses With the Sony A9?
 Kind of…

-There’s been so much buzz around the Sony A9 recently that I’m sure you’re aware of the camera even though I haven’t talked about it myself on this blog.
+There’s been so much buzz around the Sony A9 recently that I’m sure you’re aware of the camera, even though I haven’t talked about it myself on this blog.
 The blazing fast 20fps autofocus system has many sports photographers excited, but Sony’s lens selection is currently, at the time of writing this, severely lacking.
-There’s no 300mm f/2.8, 400m f/2.8, 500mm f/4 or 600mm f/4.
+There’s no 300mm f/2.8, 400mm f/2.8, 500mm f/4 or 600mm f/4.
 All lenses that are used in droves by professional sports and wildlife photographers – the exact people Sony are targeting with this camera.
 Aha!
 You might say.
-The short flange distance of the Sony FE mount means …
+The short flange distance of the Sony FE …

 Read more